erfianugrah/video-resizer/README.md

 }
 ```

-### How Fallback Works
+### How Auto-Adjustment and Fallback Work

-1. When a transformation error occurs, the error status code is checked
+1. When a transformation error occurs, the system analyzes the error type
-2. If the error is a 400 Bad Request (and `badRequestOnly` is true), the fallback mechanism activates
+2. For duration limit errors, it:
+   - Adjusts the duration to the integer floor of the maximum allowed value
+   - Retries the transformation with the adjusted value
+   - Adds headers indicating the adjustment:
+     - `X-Duration-Adjusted: true`
+     - `X-Original-Duration: [original value]`
+     - `X-Adjusted-Duration: [new value]`
+     - `X-Duration-Limit-Applied: true`
+3. For other 400 errors (or if retry fails), the fallback mechanism activates:
-3. The worker fetches the original, untransformed content directly from the origin
+   - The worker fetches the original, untransformed content directly from the origin
-4. Specified headers from the original response are preserved
+   - Specified headers from the original response are preserved
-5. Custom headers are added to indicate fallback was applied:
+   - Custom headers are added to indicate fallback was applied:
      - `X-Fallback-Applied: true`
-   - `X-Fallback-Reason: [error message]`
+     - `X-Fallback-Reason: [specific error message]`
      - `X-Original-Error-Type: [error type]`
      - `X-Original-Status-Code: [status code]`
+     - `X-Error-Type: [specific error category]` (e.g., 'duration_limit', 'file_size_limit')
+     - `X-Invalid-Parameter: [parameter name]` (which parameter failed validation)
-6. The original content is returned to the client
+4. The response (adjusted or original) is returned to the client

-This approach ensures users always get a response, even when transformation parameters are invalid or not supported by Cloudflare's Media Transformation API.
+This approach ensures users always get the best possible response, with either automatically adjusted parameters or original content as a last resort.

 ### Common Fallback Scenarios